-We eat latkes or doughnuts fried in oil.
-Some eat Milchigs because of the miracle of Yehudis.
-(Yehudis killed the Syrian general, by putting him to sleep after feeding him dairy foods, which made him thirsty, and then giving him strong wine.)
+We eat Latkes or doughnuts fried in oil.
+Some eat Milchigs because of the miracle of Yehudis who killed the Syrian general, putting him to sleep with dairy foods.

 There's a question if we must eat a Seudah on Chanukah.
 Of course, if you say Divrei Torah or sing songs of praise to HaShem, it becomes a Seudas Mitzvah according to all opinions.